Deepam-Rai/Notes/Cloud_Computing/Chapter 3 - Virtualization.md

 2. Full virtualization: Able to run program, that can access hardware too, without any modification on VMM as if it was run on raw hardware.
 3. Paravirtualization
 4. Partial virtualization
+See difference between para and partial virtualization in `./Differences.md`

 #### OS level virtualization
 - Separated execution environments for applications.
 - There is no VMM or hypervisor, virtualization done within a single OS.
 - OS kernel allows for multiple isolated user space instances.
+- Examples: FreeBSD Jails, OpenVZ,etc

 ### Programming language level virtualization
 - Usually a VMM executing byte code(compilation output) of a program.
 - Gives program portability.
+- Some terms:
-- JIT(Just In Time): Byte code compiled to underlying machine code upon method call.
+	- JIT(Just In Time): Byte code compiled to underlying machine code when method is called.
 	- CLI(Common Language Infrastructure): stack based - operations performed based on execution stack. (another option is register-based)

 ### Application level virtualization
 Strategies: